flancian/garden/flancia.md

 - A [[place]].
   - An amateur [[utopia]].
 You could very well think of it as a [[place]] in my mind.
   - In particular a [[eutopia]] and [[protopia]].
+  - [[Flancia]] is a world much like ours in many ways, but in which everybody gets to [[thrive]]: https://twitter.com/flancian/status/1348973943324106753
 - The land of the [[Flancians]].
 - See also: [[Flancia narrative]].
 - Flancia could be a [[polis]].